Asymptotics of shortest filling closed multi-geodesics: Introduction

 \section{Introduction}

 On a closed hyperbolic surface, a closed multi-geodesic is called \emph{filling} if it cuts the surface into topological disks.
-Thurston in \cite{thurston1988geometry} initiated the study on filling closed multi-geodesics, which plays a role in the proof of Nielsen realization theorem \cite{kerckhoff1983nielsen}, the construction of pseudo-Anosov mappings by the Dehn twists on a filling pair \cite{thurston1988geometry}, and the construction of Thurston spine \cite{thurston1986spine}.
+The study on filling closed multi-geodesics was initiated in \cite{thurston1988geometry}, which plays a role in the proof of Nielsen realization theorem \cite{kerckhoff1983nielsen}, the construction of pseudo-Anosov mappings by the Dehn twists on a filling pair \cite{thurston1988geometry}, and the construction of Thurston spine \cite{thurston1986spine}.
 Later on, filling closed multi-geodesics arise from various topics on hyperbolic surfaces, for example, the systole function \cite{schaller1999systoles}, and the asymptotics of filling closed geodesics on random hyperbolic surfaces \cite{wu2025prime, dozier2023counting}.

 For a closed hyperbolic surface $X_g$ of genus $g \geq 2$, denote by $\slfs(X_g)$ the minimal length of filling closed multi-geodesics on $X_g$.
 Let $\mathcal{M}_g$ denote the moduli space of closed hyperbolic surfaces of genus $g$.
 The quantity